Walls of Avignon

 The walls of Avignon (Les Remparts d'Avignon) are a series of defensive stone walls that surround the city of Avignon in the south of France.
-They were originally built in the 14th century during the Avignon papacy and have been continually rebuilt and repaired throughout their subsequent history.
+They were built in the 14th century during the Avignon papacy and have been continually rebuilt and repaired throughout their subsequent history.

-The walls replaced an earlier double set of defensive walls that had been completed in the first two decades of the 13th century.
-During the Albigensian Crusade the town sided with the Count of Toulouse, Raymond VII but in 1226, after a three-month siege by Louis VIII of France, Avignon capitulated and was forced to dismantle the walls and fill in the moats.
-Beginning in around 1231, the defences were rebuilt.
-Although these early walls have not survived, their path is preserved in the street plan of the city.
+The current walls replaced an earlier double set of defensive walls that had been completed in the first two decades of the 13th century.
+During the Albigensian Crusade the town sided with the Count of Toulouse, Raymond VII but in 1226, after a three-month siege by Louis VIII of France, Avignon capitulated and was forced to dismantle the earlier walls and fill in the moats.
+Beginning in around 1231, the earlier walls were rebuilt and although they have not survived, their path is preserved in the street plan of the city.

 In 1309 Pope Clement V moved to Avignon and under the papacy the town expanded outside the limits of the earlier city walls.
-From the 1350s during the Hundred Years' War the town became vulnerable to pillage by marauding bands of mercenaries and in 1357 under Innocent VI, the fifth Avignon pope, work began on the construction of new set of city walls to enclose the expanded town.
+From the 1350s during the Hundred Years' War the town became vulnerable to pillage by marauding bands of mercenaries and in 1357 under Innocent VI, the fifth Avignon pope, work began on the construction of a new set of city walls to enclose the expanded town.
 The walls took nearly 20 years to complete.

 The walls stretch for 4.3 km and enclose an area of 150 ha.
-There were originally twelve gates controlling access to the city but this number was reduced to seven when the fortifications were modified between 1481 and 1487.
+There were originally twelve gates controlling access to the city but this number was reduced to seven when the fortifications were modified between 1481 and 1487 during the French Wars of Religion.
 There are now 15 vehicular entrances and 11 pedestrian entrances.